mdulin2/SC5/README.md

 - GraphQL (Kevin):
 	- Bad authorization allows for the returning of too much data
 - Known vulnerability exploit
+- **user agent**:
+	- Set the user agent to a special value to bypass auth
 - **amazon**(2):
 	- One time password fill up
 	- Statistiics on this occuring